kikito/bump.lua/README.md

 It returns the position where `item` would end up, and the collisions it would encounter, should it attempt to move to `goalX, goalY` with the specified `filter`.

 Notice that `check` has the same parameters and return values as `move`.
 The difference is that the former does not update the position of `item` in the world - you would have to call `world:update` in order to do that.
+In fact, `world:move` is implemented by calling `world:check` first, and then `world:update` immediately after.

 The equivalent code to the previous example using `check` would be: